Foot Pain: 14 Causes & How to Relieve

 Bursitis can occur in the heel bursa, leading to pain at the back of the heel, redness, swelling and burning.

-What to do: Patients are advised to rest and apply cold compresses to the area for 15 minutes, two or three times per day.
+How to relieve: Patients are advised to rest and apply cold compresses to the area for 15 minutes, two or three times per day.
 Bursitis can also be treated with oral anti-inflammatories, like ibuprofen or diclofenac, as well as corticosteroids directly in the bursa.

 10. Tarsal tunnel syndrome